openvinotoolkit/openvino/docs/ops/infrastructure/Loop_5.md

 **Body Inputs**

 * **Multiple inputs**: tensors of different types and shapes except the one corresponding to the current iteration number.
-This input is marked in the port_map with attribute `purpose = "current_iteration"` and produces a scalar or 1D tensor with 1 element of `int64` or `int32` type. *Optional*.
+This input is marked in the port_map with attribute `purpose = "current_iteration"` and produces a scalar or 1D tensor with 1 element of `int64` or `int32` type. **Optional.**

 **Body Outputs**

 * **Multiple outputs**: Results of execution of the `body`.
 Tensors of any type and shape except the one corresponding to the output with execution condition.
 This output is marked in the port_map with attribute `purpose = "execution_condition"` and is mandatory and produces a scalar or 1D tensor with 1 element of `boolean` type.
 Other outputs are optional.

 **Examples**